-Colonial expects restart of gasoline line on Wednesday after leak
+Colonial says gasoline line safely restarted after leak

-NEW YORK Colonial Pipeline Co said it expects a full restart of its gasoline line by Wednesday evening after its biggest leak in nearly two decades squeezed supply and led to increased prices at the pump in southeast United States.
+NEW YORK (Reuters) - Colonial Pipeline Co [COLPI.UL] said its main gasoline line, Line 1, was safely restarted and returned to service on Wednesday after its biggest leak in nearly two decades squeezed supply and led to increased prices at the pump in the Southeast United States.

-The biggest refined products system in the U.S. restarted parts of the line a few days after a leak was discovered on Sept.
+The biggest refined products system in the United States restarted parts of the line a few days after a leak was discovered on Sept.
 9. The damaged section of the 1.3 million-barrel-a-day line that connects the refining hub of the Gulf Coast to the East Coast has been shut for more than 12 days.

+"Subsequent to this afternoon's successful restart, it is expected to take several days for the fuel delivery supply chain to return to normal," Colonial said, adding some markets served by it may experience intermittent service interruptions.

-Motorists have faced long lines and shortage of fuel in many states across the southeast, such as North Carolina and Tennessee.
+Motorists have faced long lines and shortages of fuel in many states across the Southeast, such as North Carolina and Tennessee.

 Consumers are expected to feel the pinch for slightly longer, until the supply chain is fully restored after the 6,000-8,000 barrel leak in Shelby County, Alabama.